Trade uncertainty: Explore resources and tools for your business.

 Many companies haven’t thought realistically about their climate risks and haven’t taken any action to prepare.
 “Leaders must be proactive in defining their company’s path in light of climate changes,” Baer says.
 “Costs are going up, public opinion is shifting, new technologies are available, physical exposure in some areas is growing.

-“The consequence of underestimating risks and taking a reactive approach is that some business will be left behind and may find it impossible to catch up.
+“The consequence of underestimating risks and taking a reactive approach is that some businesses will be left behind and may find it impossible to catch up.
 It is essential that companies identify the most relevant risks to their business, assess their potential short- and long-term impact and establish mitigation strategies that best support the achievement of their targets.”

 2. Taking only symbolic steps